jgomez352/JS-DOM-Practice/README.md

 ## For Educational Purposes

 I will be editing the code made available for my own education and to help other Front-End Web Developer Nanodegree students whenever possible.

+#Changing Content Using JS#

+Changing content using JavaScript is the first branch for this project.